 Mr. Boyce acts as an independent director and a consultant to a number of Irish collective investment schemes.
-Mr. Boyce also serves as a director on Federated Hermes' Ireland-domiciled boards, Federated International Funds plc and Federated International Management Limited.
+Mr. Boyce also serves as a director on Federated Hermes' Ireland-domiciled fund range, Federated Hermes International Funds plc and as a director of Federated Hermes' Ireland-domiciled management company, Hermes Fund Managers Ireland Limited.
 Prior to his election as a member of the governing body of the ACD, Mr. Boyce served as Executive Director of Northern Trust Investor Services (Ireland) Limited, formerly known as Ulster Bank Investment Services Limited ("UBIS"), since 1990.
 Mr. Boyce was Managing Director of Ulster Bank Custodial Services and Managing Director of UBIS.
 Following Northern Trust's purchase of UBIS in May 2000, he was appointed Director of Client Operations responsible for servicing a large range of institutional and retail clients.
 Mr. Boyce has worked in the financial services industry for more than 30 years including the areas of stockbroking, fund management and fund administration.